ratzushca/Expense-Tracker-App/README.md

 INSTRUCTIONS

-The application allows a user to track his/her spendings in a table.
-The user will be able to add a record only when all form input questions will be answered.
-The app also allows to remove a record if neccessary by clicking on the "x" button attached to each record/row.
+The application allows a user to track his/her spending’s in a table.
+The app has input validation implemented and allows the user to remove a record if necessary by clicking on the "x" button attached to each record/row.

 Track some expenses here: https://ratzushca.github.io/Expense-Tracker-App/